Laura-Bullek/Code-Quiz/README.md

 # Code-Quiz

-# Description
+## Description
-The **Password Generator** project is the third homework assignment of the March 2021 cohort from University of New Hampshire's full-stack coding bootcamp.
+The **Code Quiz** project is the third homework assignment of the March 2021 cohort from University of New Hampshire's full-stack coding bootcamp.

-This project required us to create an application that an employee can use to generate a random password based on criteria they’ve selected.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that we write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+Allowing us to use the skills covered in this week's course, this project was created to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will have a clean, polished, and responsive user interface.

+This project also includes Bootstrap, uses of local storage, and CSS animation.

 ## User Story
- - AS AN employee with access to sensitive data
+ - AS A coding boot camp student
- - I WANT to randomly generate a password that meets certain criteria
+ - I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
- - SO THAT I can create a strong password that provides greater security
+ - SO THAT I can gauge my progress compared to my peers

 ## Acceptance Criteria
 ```